-- a) The Department will accept applications for grant awards during the period specified in the RFA or the grant application. - b) The Department will, based on the organization's annual budget (see Section 974.120(c)(4)) determine an organization's competitive slot in the application process as outlined in Section 21.8 of the Illinois Lottery Law.

-- 1) Organizations with an annual budget of \$300,000 or less, Category A, will compete with like size organizations for 50% of the Quality of Life annual fund. - 2) Organizations with an annual budget of \$300,001 to \$700,000, Category B, will compete with like organizations for 25% of the Quality of Life annual fund. - 3) Organizations with an annual budget of \$700,001 and upward, Category C, will compete with like organizations for 25% of the Quality of Life annual fund. - c) If funds remain in Category A, B, or C due to an insufficient number of applications received or due to ineligibility based on application scores, the unused portion from other funding categories may be used for the remaining eligible applicants from the other categories. - d) The Department will perform a technical review to ensure that all required materials are submitted and comply with submission requirements.
-The review will include whether the application form includes all required information and the applicant's signature and date of signature. - e) Applications will be excluded from consideration for award for the following reasons: - 1) Applications are not submitted by the deadline. - 2) Applications are missing requested information or required attachments. - 3) Applications do not meet all eligibility requirements. - f) The Department will perform a qualitative review to assess the quality of the project in relation to the grant program mentioned in the RFA, statutory requirements, or any other prerequisites corresponding to that particular grant program.
-The objectives, timeline, budget and budget justification will be evaluated to ensure that they are realistic and necessary for the project.
-Past performance of the applicant will be considered if the applicant has received Department grants in the past.
+- a) The Department will accept applications for grant awards during the period specified in the RFA or the grant application. - b) The Department will, based on the organization's annual budget (see Section 974.120(c)(4)) determine an organization's competitive slot in the application process as outlined in Section 21.8 of the Illinois Lottery Law. - 1) Organizations with an annual budget of \$300,000 or less, Category A, will compete with like size organizations for 50% of the Quality of Life annual fund. - Organizations with an annual budget of \$300,001 to \$700,000, Category B, will compete with like organizations for 25% of the Quality of Life annual fund. - 3) Organizations with an annual budget of \$700,001 and upward, Category C, will compete with like organizations for 25% of the Quality of Life annual fund. - c) If funds remain in Category A, B or C due to an insufficient number of applications received or due to ineligibility based on application scores, the unused portion from other funding categories may be used for the remaining eligible applicants from the other categories. - d) The Department will perform a technical review to ensure that all required materials are submitted and comply with submission requirements.
+The review will include whether the application form includes all required information and the applicant's signature and date of signature.